roboscienceorg/book/source/Introduction/whatisrobot.rst

 1206 AD
 '''''''

-Al-Jazari (1136-1206), an Arab Muslim inventor during the Artuqid dynasty, designed and constructed a number of automatic machines, including kitchen appliances, musical automata powered by water, and the first programmable humanoid robot in 1206.
+:index:`Al-Jazari` (1136-1206), an Arab Muslim inventor during the Artuqid dynasty, designed and constructed a number of automatic machines, including kitchen appliances, musical automata powered by water, and the first programmable humanoid robot in 1206.
 Al-Jazari’s robot was a boat